emissary-ingress/emissary/reference/services/rate-limit-service.md

 ]
 ```

-If Ambassador cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.
+If Ambassador Edge Stack cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.

 It is the external rate limit service's responsibility to determine whether rate limiting should take place, depending on custom business logic.
 The rate limit service must simply respond to the request with an `OK` or `OVER_LIMIT` code:

-* If Envoy receives an `OK` response from the rate limit service, then Ambassador allows the client request to resume being processed by the normal Ambassador Envoy flow.
+* If Envoy receives an `OK` response from the rate limit service, then Ambassador Edge Stack allows the client request to resume being processed by the normal Ambassador Envoy flow.
-* If Ambassador receives an `OVER_LIMIT` response, then Ambassador will return an HTTP 429 response to the client and will end the transaction flow, preventing the request from reaching the backing service.
+* If Ambassador Edge Stack receives an `OVER_LIMIT` response, then Ambassador will return an HTTP 429 response to the client and will end the transaction flow, preventing the request from reaching the backing service.

 The headers injected by the [AuthService](/reference/services/auth-service) can also be passed to the rate limit service since the `AuthService` is invoked before the `RateLimitService`.

 ## Configuring the Rate Limit Service

-A `RateLimitService` manifest configures Ambassador to use an external service to check and enforce rate limits for incoming requests:
+A `RateLimitService` manifest configures Ambassador Edge Stack to use an external service to check and enforce rate limits for incoming requests:

 ```yaml
 ---